 But although many of the tech tools we use are designed to exploit our psychological vulnerabilities—providing, for instance, a variable reward structure, which create a kind of slot machine effect every time you open your device—it’s not just about the tech.
 Behavioral addictions often seek to fill a particular emotional void, which makes it essential to disentangle the reasons why someone may reach for the device in the first place.
 “The substance or behavior itself isn’t addictive until we learn to use it as a salve for our psychological troubles,” he writes.
 Someone who’s lonely, for instance, might turn to an immersive video game to build social connections.

-Read the whole story: Behavioral ScientistMore of our Members in the Media >
+Read the whole story (subscription may be required): Behavioral ScientistMore of our Members in the Media >